milaboratory/platforma-helm-charts/charts/platforma/README.md

 #### LDAP Search Password

-If your LDAP server requires a password for bind operations when searching for users, you can provide it via a Kubernetes Secret.
+If your LDAP server requires a password for bind operations when searching for users, you can provide it via a Kubernetes Secret as an environment variable, or pass it directly via CLI arguments.

-**Example: Search Password from a Secret**
+**Option 1: Search Password from a Secret (as environment variable)**

+Provide the password as an environment variable `PL_AUTH_LDAP_SEARCH_PASSWORD`:

 1. Create the Secret:
     ```sh